 You should apply ice packs to the area for at least 24 hours after a hydrocelectomy.

 OTC nonsteroidal anti-inflammatory drugs (NSAIDs) help provide relief for mild pain.
 The most common NSAIDs include aspirin (Bayer®), ibuprofen (Advil®) and naproxen (Aleve®).
 Not everyone can take NSAIDs, so it’s a good idea to check with your healthcare provider before use.
 If you need more extensive surgery, your surgeon may prescribe a stronger pain reliever.

 Risks / Benefits

-What are the symptoms of a hydrocele?
+What are the advantages of a hydrocelectomy?

 Recovery and Outlook

-What happens after hydrocelectomy?
+What is the recovery time after a hydrocelectomy?